molbrain/MORE-RNAseq/README.md

 ```
 With the settings above, `--paired-end` option will not be used.

-Additionally, your RNA-seq data was prepared by the 'stranded' library protocol, please modify the below setting in **`00000setup.zsh`**.
+Additionally, when your RNA-seq data was prepared by the 'stranded' library protocol, please modify the below setting in **`00000setup.zsh`**.
 RSEM default is `--strandedness none`, and the MORE-RNAseq pipeline (this example) is also set `STRANDEDNESS=none` in **`00000setup.zsh`**.
-For Illumina TruSeq Stranded protocols, should use 'reverse'.
+For Illumina TruSeq Stranded protocols, you should use 'reverse'.
 ```zsh
 STRANDEDNESS=reverse
 ```